activa-prefapp/backstage-kubevela/README.md

 - KubeVela

+You will need to have the necessary secrets configured to be able to access your private repository image.
+Visit the [requirements section](https://github.com/activa-prefapp/documentation/tree/main/requirements) of the organization's general documentation for more info.

 ## Deployment Backstage application on KubeVela

 To deploy a custom instance of Backstage, such as the one in this repository, deploy the OAM plugin provided: